f4exb/sdrangel/plugins/channelrx/demoddsc/readme.md

 <h3>10: Feed to YaDDNet</h3>

 When checked, valid messages will be forwarded to [YaDDNet](http://yaddnet.org/).
-YaDDNet aggregates DSD messages from different users around the world storing them in a searchable database.
+YaDDNet aggregates DSC messages from different users around the world storing them in a searchable database.
 The messages are submitted with Preferences > My Position... > Station name used as the ID.

 Right click to open http://yaddnet.org/ in your browser, showing recent messages received from this ID.